Aranzaavila/python-project/README.md

 - Tkinter (usually included with Python installations)
 - JSON file (`data.json`) containing destination data

+## Error Handling
+- If the data.json file is not found, an error message will be displayed, and the program will exit.
+- If no activities are available for a selected destination, the user is notified via a warning.

 ## Installation
 1. Clone this repository or download the project files.